This post may contain affiliate links.

 When I first started keeping him indoors for longer periods of time, even before we moved into our RV, he would become very stressed and start pulling out his own fur whenever he was begging to go outside and I wouldn’t let him.
 It’s been a gradual process, but at this point he seems pretty content and no longer displays signs of stress.

-In this blog post I’ll share some of the things we’ve done to make our RV a cat-friendly place as well as help Kitty be comfortable when we’re on the road.
+In this blog post I’ll share some of the RV modifications we’ve done to make our RV a cat-friendly place as well as help Kitty be comfortable when we’re on the road.

 We are mostly stationary RVers and don’t move our fifth wheel often, but when we do move it, or when we take Kitty with us on a road trip, he travels in this tent-like collapsible enclosure which comes with a folding litter box.
 We put his favorite soft gray blanket inside, and we also spray a little bit of Feliway pheromone spray inside to help calm him before we put him in it.